ARGO SARONIC SELF-GUIDED

 islands, antiquities, rural roads

-Bike in the Argo Saronic region which lies in the southeastern “finger” of the Peloponnese Peninsula, a stimulating region to cycle in that Lonely Planet named the #1 European destination in 2016.
+The Argo Saronic region lies in the southeastern “finger” of the Peloponnese Peninsula, a stimulating region to cycle which Lonely Planet named the #1 European destination in 2016.

-In this predominantly rural region you bike directly to two World Heritage Sites, the Epidavros Theatre and the tombs at Ancient Mycenae.
+In this predominantly rural region you bike directly to two four historical sites, Ancient Corinth, Ancient Nemea, the Epidavros Theatre and the beehive tombs at Ancient Mycenae.
 Enjoy healthy Mediterranean food and local hospitality.
 You immerse yourself in slow-moving Greece where most of the route is on back roads with negligible traffic.

 Your favorite mainland town will be Nafplio, modern Greece’s first capital, with elegant neo-Classical Venetian homes and a towering 17th century fortress, the Palamidi.
-From Nafplio, the legendary sites of Ancient Mycenae and Epidavros Theatre are only about an hour bike ride away.
 You will also be endeared to the little islands of Spetses and Poros, both of which are low key and easy to discover on two wheels.

 Before or after your self-guided tour, we recommend booking the Athens Add-on that immerses you in the culture of Athens and the Attica region with exciting activities: Historic Central Athens bike tour (90% traffic free), Acropolis & Acropolis Museum with professional guide, Temple of Poseidon coastal cycling, Attica wine tasting, Temple of Artemis.